Palliative care - managing painEnd of life - pain management; Hospice - pain management

 - What makes your pain worse

-You can tell your doctor or nurse how much pain you have by measuring it on a scale from 0 (no pain) to 10 (the worst pain possible).
+You can tell your provider how much pain you have by measuring it on a scale from 0 (no pain) to 10 (the worst pain possible).
 You choose the number that describes how much pain you have now.
-You can do this before and after treatments, so you can tell how well the treatment works.
+You can do this before and after treatments, so you and your health care team can tell how well your treatment works.

 There are many treatments for pain.
-Which treatment is best depends on the cause and amount of your pain.
+Which treatment is best for you depends on the cause and amount of your pain.
 Several treatments may be used at the same time for the best pain relief.
-They include:
+These include:

-- Thinking about something else so you're not thinking about the pain, such as playing a game or watching TV
+- Thinking about something else so you are not thinking about the pain, such as playing a game or watching TV

 - Mind-body therapies such as deep breathing, relaxing, or meditation